-In 2008 I married my Mr. and we were ready to build this life and family we had talked about for years.
-We weren’t trying to conceive, but we weren’t preventing it either.
-Months after our wedding, we found out I was pregnant in the worst way, excruciating pain, vomiting, and a trip to the ER.
-It was then that we were faced with an ectopic pregnancy.
-After an emergency surgery, I lost a Fallopian tube and gained an angel baby.
-I can’t tell you what I felt because it was so unexpected.
-I was numb, I think.
-I just picked up the pieces and kept going.
-We had testing to find a cause but there was no reason it happened.
-In 2009, I was at work and felt a pain, unlike any other. but so familiar.
-I knew immediately what was happening.
-I had a colleague discreetly take me to the ER.
-Another ectopic, my remaining tube damaged, and another angel baby.
+A year later, I was at work and felt a pain, a pain unlike any other because 1) it hurt like hell and 2) it was a pain that was unfortunately too familiar.
+I knew immediately what was happening so I acted fast and had a colleague discreetly take me to the ER.
+When it was all over and done, I had another ectopic to add to my record, my remaining tube damaged, and another angel baby.
 Right after surgery, it was explained to me that after two back-to-back ectopic pregnancies, my next pregnancy had a greater than 50% chance of being another ectopic.
-I was faced with an option to remove my remaining tube.
-I did.
-That decision haunts me sometimes because I always think what if they would’ve waited until I was out of harm’s way to give me that news and option?
+I was faced with an option to keep my damaged tube and run the risk or remove it.
+I chose the latter did.
+That decision haunts me today because I always think what if they would’ve waited until I was out of harm’s way to give me that news and option?
 What if I took my time to process my options?
 What if the third time would’ve been different?
 I can’t go back though, so onward and forward.

-We saw a fertility specialist as our only option was In vitro fertilization (IVF).
-He said we were perfect candidates and ready to go.
+Fast forward.
+Our only chance at having a biological baby is In vitro fertilization (IVF) or surrogacy.
+We have met with a fertility specialist who said we were perfect candidates and ready to go.
 I stopped the process right there.
 I was and still am terrified.
 Pregnancy is scary to me, then add the complicated and uncertain journey of IVF…I just couldn’t.
 So, we didn’t.
-I gave my husband permission and an out to leave me because I may never be able to give him a family, the one thing he cherishes and has always wanted.
-He said, “no.”

-Speaking to my sisters battling or those who have given up.
+Speaking to my sisters battling infertility or those who have given up.
 You are NOT less of a woman.
 You are beautiful.
-You value is not determined by your uterus.
+Your value is not determined by your uterus.
 You have a lot to give.
-Although you may not give life biologically, I encourage you to give life to dead situations, people, and even a child of someone else.
+Although you may not give life biologically, I encourage you to give life to people, ideas, or a new mindset.